-The Social Justice Rapid Response Fund might support such activities as direct actions, organizing trainings, trauma-informed healing spaces and issue-based education campaigns.
+The Social Justice Rapid Response Fund might support such activities that specifically and tangibly addresses issues through direct actions, organizing trainings, trauma-informed healing spaces and issue-based education campaigns.

 The Social Justice Rapid Response Fund will not award grants to organizations, collectives and individuals that do not support critical issues such as racial justice and gender equity.